Return to: Financial Aid Programs

 Walden offers three fellowships to support research activities.
 More detailed information about the following fellowships available to Walden students can be found in the Tuition and Financial Aid section of the Walden website under Fellowships.
 Note: Fellowships support research activities and as such may not be used for tuition remission.
 The fellowship programs are administered by the Center for Research Quality, not the Office of Financial Aid.

 Don E. Ackerman Research Fellowship in Educational Leadership

-Fellowship in Research and Applications for Social Change Grant: Social Change Fellows Program
+Research and Application for Social Change Grant: Social Change Fellows Program

 Research Fellowship in Distance Education

 The Research Fellowship in Distance Education provides funding to support faculty and student research endeavors that contribute both theoretical and applied knowledge to the growing field of distance education.
 This program is designed to encourage research conducted in the name of the university and to continuously improve the distance-education programs at Walden through research.